-With all of this available, it can be challenging to know the best method of how to learn ux design.
+With all of this available, it can be challenging to know the best method of how to learn UX design.
 We’ll take a closer look at some handy resources, here:

 1. Get a UX Certificate

 I think this is the most powerful way for you to get credibility in the eyes of employers.
-Usually, a certified course takes a few weeks at least and requires extra effort because you have to pass exams for each chapter and finally you will receive your UX certificate.
+Usually, a certified course takes a few weeks and requires extra effort because you have to pass exams for each chapter and finally you will receive your UX certificate.
 It requires you to invest time, energy, and money, but this is the best investment you can do for yourself.

 The only Bootcamp that I strongly recommend is IronHack.
 Here you will learn about design thinking, UX, research, how to master Figma, and many others.
 It has many good reviews and It takes up to 9 weeks full-time or 24 weeks part-time without any previous IT background.